RangLiu0706/RangLiu0706.github.io/_pages/about.md

 # 🔥 News

+- *2023.10*: &nbsp; One correspondence co-authored with Jinjin is accepted by TVT.
 - *2023.09*: &nbsp; My postdoc research starts at UCI.
 - *2023.08*: &nbsp; My conference paper is accepted by Globecom 2023.
 - *2023.07*: &nbsp; I successfully defend my doctoral dissertation.
-- *2023.02*: &nbsp; Two journal papers co-authored with Honghao and Qi are accepted by TVT.
+- *2023.02*: &nbsp; Two correspondence co-authored with Honghao and Qi are accepted by TVT.
 - *2023.01*: &nbsp; One conference paper co-authored with Wanning is accepted by ICC2023.
 - *2022.12*: &nbsp; One journal paper co-authored with Sifan is accepted by TVT.
 - *2022.11*: &nbsp; My paper is accepted by WC and CL.